UniversityOfSaintThomas/Salesforce-LWC-S3-Integration/README.md

 ---

+## Permission Set: AWS S3 Directory Image Developer Fields (dev-only)

+`unpackaged/config/dev-demo/permissionsets/AWS_S3_Directory_Image_Developer_Fields.permissionset-meta.xml` grants Read/Edit field-level security on the three Contact demo fields (`Directory_Image__c`, `Business_Directory_Image__c`, `Business_Directory_Person_Image__c`) used to showcase the component in this repo's scratch org.

+This is **not** part of the packaged feature — it exists purely so developers working in this scratch org don't have to manually grant FLS on the demo fields every time they rebuild the org.
+It's deployed via `deploy_dev_config` and assigned to System Administrators via `deploy_permission_set`, alongside `AWS_S3_Directory_Image`, whenever `cci flow run dev_org` or `cci flow run config_dev` runs.

+If you're integrating this feature into your own object/field, you don't need this permission set — see [Field-Level Security on the Target Image Field](#field-level-security-on-the-target-image-field) below for what your own permission set or profile needs to grant instead.

+---

 ## Field-Level Security on the Target Image Field

 The `imageField` passed into the component (e.g., `Directory_Image__c`) is **not** covered by the `AWS_S3_Directory_Image` permission set — the component is generic and can point at any field on any object, so field-level security for that field must be granted separately by whoever configures the component for a given use case.